Dekalog: Five: Plot

-We cut to Jacek in court a year later, having just been convicted of robbery and murder.
+A year later, Jacek is in court, having just been convicted of robbery and murder.
 Jacek's lawyer is Piotr, in his first case after finishing law school.
 Piotr, who earlier argued the immorality of the death penalty, is distressed at having failed to save his client from a death sentence and enters the judge's chambers to ask if a more experienced or articulate lawyer might have succeeded.
 The judge denies this, insisting Piotr delivered one of the most eloquent arguments against the death penalty that he has ever heard, but that the outcome could never have been any different.

 Before the execution Jacek asks to speak one last time to Piotr, who we learn is a new father.
 Piotr tells Jacek that it was not him but his deed that was condemned; Jacek sees no distinction.
 Jacek reveals that five years earlier his beloved 12-year-old sister was killed by a drunk driver who had been drinking vodka and wine with Jacek.
 Jacek wonders if he would have lived a better life if his sister had not died.
 He asks to be buried alongside his sister and father, although there is only one remaining burial spot which his mother would have to agree to relinquish.
 Jacek asks Piotr to give the enlarged photo of the girl to his mother.

 The time for the execution arrives, and Jacek is held down by several policemen and restrained.
 He is hanged with violent abruptness, with Piotr a horrified witness.

 The final scene finds Piotr sitting in his car in the countryside, repeating in anguish, "I abhor it, I abhor it."